jarcher/openfmb-adapters/README.md

 ```
 Note the config file in this case in is the same directory as the jar and called openfmb_modbus_mqtt_battery.xml.

+## Dependencies

+Please refer to the Wiki pages for the [Demonstration](https://github.com/openfmb/turnkey-dtech-demo-2016/wiki/Simulation-Demonstration) and [Prerequisites](https://github.com/openfmb/turnkey-dtech-demo-2016/wiki/Simulation-Prerequisites) for the demo and these cooresponding repository projects.

 ## Building

 ```shell